-The Ministry of Mental Health and Addictions was created in 2017 to improve the access and quality of mental health and addictions services for all British Columbians, as well as develop an immediate response to the opioid public health emergency.
+The Ministry of Mental Health and Addictions was created in 2017 to build a seamless, coordinated network of mental health and addictions services that works for everyone in B.C., as well as lead the response to the toxic drug crisis.

 Learn more about the types of mental health and substance use supports available in B.C. and look for services in your area.

 - Mental Health Information for Children, Youth and Young Adults

 Access information about mental health services and resources available to families from the Ministry of Children and Family Development and a number of partner service providers.

 Find services and information on overdose prevention and learn how the Province is responding to the crisis.

 In partnership with the Vancouver Canucks, the BC Lions, and the Vancouver Warriors, the Province has launched a campaign to end the stigma around substance use and encourage people to talk openly about mental health and addiction challenges.

 - Mental Health Act